3milesWind/240A_FinalProject/README.md

 When the game starts, the princess will be some place in the game.
 It will never move.
 All it can do is to wait for adventurer

-### Monster and Rock:
+### Monster, Rock and Trap:
 As for Monster and Rock, when they are not by the wall, the adventurer can push them forward one square with the cost of one step.
 When they are by the wall, the wall will prevent the adventurer from continuing to push them forward.
 However, in this kind of situation, the adventurer can kill the Monster with the cost of one step(the Rock can not be destroyed).
+For the trap, if the adventurer stand on it, it decrease step by 2